gbvanrenswoude/cdk-grafana-json-dashboard-handler/README.md

 The Construct contains a Lambda Singleton function, which gets wrapped by a CloudFormation Custom Resource.

+## Before using consider the following

+1. This construct is geared towards deploying json dashboards.
+This construct does not cater towards DSL for creating and developing Grafana Dashboards.
+The construct assumes you have placed this json dashboard somewhere in S3.
+If it is in your VCS, consider deploying it using `new s3assets.BucketDeployment` and then pass the object path & bucket name to the construct so it knows where to fetch it.

+2. This construct assumes Bearer authorization, in which the value of Bearer is stored in AWS Secretsmanager, either plain or in an object for which you can specify the key, e.g. `'password'` or `{'pass' : 'password'}`

+3. This construct assumes a reachable Grafana instance, either publicly or over an internal network.

+4. This construct currently does NOT support custom KMS encrypted files in s3 (see roadmap below)

 ## Grafana Handler

 Implement as following: